iree-org/iree/docs/developer_overview.md

 #### Read inputs from a file

-All the IREE tools support to read input values from a file.
+All the IREE tools support reading input values from a file.
 This is quite useful for debugging.
 Use `-help` for each tool to see what the flag to set.
 The inputs are expected to be newline-separated.
 Each input should be either a scalar or a buffer.
 Scalars should be in the format `type=value` and buffers